pgvalle/Stonker/README.md

 # Stonker

+**IMPORTANT** Download from the releases page insead.
+The current state of this piece of software is unusable.

 Stonker is a Telegram bot that helps you track stock investments, notifying you when stock prices change.
 No more constantly checking prices—Stonker has you covered.

 > **DISCLAIMER:** Invest at your own risk, even with Stonker at your service.
 I take no responsibility for any financial outcomes.